Heather Brooke: MPs expenses

 In May 2009, The Daily Telegraph obtained unedited details of all MPs' expenses, including address details which showed the practice of "flipping", that is, changing the registered main address for various tax and expense purposes.
-The disclosures led to several MP's resignations and a national scandal.
+The disclosures led to several MPs' resignations and a national scandal.

 Aftermath and recognition

 On 23 February 2010 BBC Four showed a dramatised account about Heather Brooke's campaign for disclosure of MPs' expenses, titled On Expenses.
 The role of Heather Brooke was played by Anna Maxwell Martin.
 Brooke still serves as a visiting professor in the journalism department of City University London and has done since the expenses scandal.
 She was the first international winner of the FOI award in 2009 at the Investigative Reporters and Editors Awards.
 In March 2010 she was awarded the Judges' Prize in the British Press Awards, and the Special Commendation Award at the Tenth Annual Index on Censorship Freedom of Expression Awards.
 She also made the 2010 Happy List for her persistence that "led to the MPs' expenses scandal, introducing us to house flipping, duck houses and other fiddles.
 The happiness came, first, with the delicious details; second with the moral superiority we can now feel over those who legislate and lecture us on how to live."

 The Washington Coalition for Open Government granted Brooke a "Key Award", "in honor of a good deed in advancement of open government."
 The Coalition also gave her a pre-conference reception and keynote placement in their first Washington State Open Government Conference.
 The Keynote was a through debriefing of operations conducted to liberate Britain.
 Brooke included a personal account of her role in the MPs expenses scandal in her second book, The Silent State: How Secrecy and Misinformation are Destroying Democracy (2010).

 In recognition of her work, the UK Press Gazette ranked Brooke as number 5 in their Top 10 list of journalists in February 2013.